nick-brown/ruby-interview-questions/README.md

 Q: What is the origin of the "keywords" `public`, `private`, and `protected`?
 A: They are instance methods of the `Module` class.
 Since `Class` subclasses `Module`, the methods can be invoked without explicit reference to `self` such as `self.private`.

-Q: Describe the method name resolution process.
+Q: Describe the method name resolution process in Ruby 1.9.
 A:
 1. Check eigenclass for singleton methods including inheritance of eigenclasses on class objects.
 2. Check for instance methods.
 3. Check for instance methods of any included modules.
 4. Check instance methods and instance methods of any included modules in the inheritance hierarchy.
-5. Invoke `#method_missing` following steps 1-4, resolving to `Kernel#method_missing` if not found.
+5. Invoke `#method_missing` following steps 1-4, resolving to `BasicObject#method_missing` if not found.
+(Changed in Ruby 2.0)

 Q: How do you define a private class method?
 A: Define the class method and then call `#private_class_method` with an argument as a symbol of the class method name.